 The credits from this graduate certificate coursework can be applied toward earning your master of science degree in forensic behavioral science or forensic leadership administration.

 The graduate certificate program is offered online giving you the flexibility to complete your coursework virtually from a location of your choice.

 Vital Work at a Vital Time

 With law enforcement increasingly scrutinized for individual reactions to criminal behavior, this certificate program will prepare those on the front lines of the criminal justice system and criminal law to make informed choices under stress

 Course 1: Mass, Serial and Pattern Criminal

-Course two: Sex Crimes & Offenders
+Course two: Sex Crimes and Offenders

-Examines sex crimes, offenders and the complex factors and motivations associated with offending.
+Examines sex crimes, offenders, and the complex factors and motivations associated with offending.
 Topics include paraphilia, psychogenic motivation, rape and sexual violence, sexual predators, juvenile offenders, female offenders, sexual homicide, sex trafficking and tourism, and the roles of society, commerce and law.
-Also addresses systems responses to sex offending, including sexually violent predator laws, offender registries and treatment modalities.
+Also addresses systems responses to sex offending, including sexually violent predator laws, offender registries, and treatment modalities.

 Course three: Investigative Psychology and Criminal Profiling

 This course explores the fundamental concepts, theories, methodologies, assumptions and practices associated with using psychology as an investigative tool.
 The course focuses on the application of behavior analysis and crime analysis to criminal investigation, criminal profiling and behavioral evidence, geographic profiling, psychological autopsy, and equivocal death analysis.